-Our unique analysis of the bills Tate sponsored and cosponsored provides insight into their position in the House of Representatives.
+Our unique analysis of the bills Tate sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Tate is shown as a purple triangle. (analysis methodology)

 Some of Tate’s most recently sponsored bills include...

 - H.R.
 4011 (104th): Congressional Pension Forfeiture Act of 1996

 - H.R.
 3802 (104th): Electronic Freedom of Information Act Amendments of 1996